maximbtw/discord-bot/README.md

 # Discord Bot

-A custom Discord bot built for my guild — tailored to our needs, featuring AI-powered chat, steam gaming updates, and other small commands.
+A special Discord bot created for my guild — tailored to our needs, with an AI chat with multiple modes, notifications about new Steam releases, and other small commands.

 ## Features